ArNeo-VR/EDVA/README.md

 Google spreadsheets are read from within a InLine C# script.

 ## Elite Dangerous : Applications/Tools (3rd party, not included)
+### E:D Market Connector
-- [ED Market Connector](https://github.com/EDCD/EDMarketConnector) ([releases](https://github.com/EDCD/EDMarketConnector/releases)) [It utilises the Journal files written by the game on the user's computer, together with data from the API Frontier Developments supplies in order to feed this data to various third party sites that the user may find useful.]
+- [E:D Market Connector](https://github.com/EDCD/EDMarketConnector) ([releases](https://github.com/EDCD/EDMarketConnector/releases)) It utilises the Journal files written by the game on the user's computer, together with data from the API Frontier Developments supplies in order to feed this data to various third party sites that the user may find useful.
+- [E:D MC Canonn](https://github.com/canonn-science/EDMC-Canonn) EDMC plugin to automatically collect accurate science data from the galaxy and coordinate missions.
+- [E:D MC Habzone](https://github.com/Marginal/HabZone) This plugin helps explorers find high-value planets.
+It displays the "habitable-zone" (i.e. the range of distances in which you might find an Earth-Like World).
+- [E:D MC Screenshot](https://github.com/NoFoolLikeOne/EDMC-Screenshot) A plugin for EDMC that detects screenshot events are converts them to PNG format.
+### E:D Other applications
-- [ED Engineer](https://github.com/msarilar/EDEngineer) ([releases](https://github.com/msarilar/EDEngineer/releases)) [EDEngineer is a basic app I've written to track materials, data and cargo acquired in Elite Dangerous.
+- [E:D Engineer](https://github.com/msarilar/EDEngineer) ([releases](https://github.com/msarilar/EDEngineer/releases)) [EDEngineer is a basic app I've written to track materials, data and cargo acquired in Elite Dangerous.
 That way, we can also track progress of blueprints available from the Engineers.]
-- [ED Discovery](https://github.com/EDDiscovery/EDDiscovery) ([releases](https://github.com/EDDiscovery/EDDiscovery/releases)) [EDDiscovery is a captain's log and 2D/3D map for Elite Dangerous players.]
+- [E:D Discovery](https://github.com/EDDiscovery/EDDiscovery) ([releases](https://github.com/EDDiscovery/EDDiscovery/releases)) [EDDiscovery is a captain's log and 2D/3D map for Elite Dangerous players.]
-- [ED PlanetBearing](https://github.com/Uriei/EDPlanetBearing) ([releases](https://github.com/Uriei/EDPlanetBearing/releases)) [Calculate the heading you need to follow to reach an specific point giving its coordinates on a planet in Elite Dangerous.]
+- [E:D PlanetBearing](https://github.com/Uriei/EDPlanetBearing) ([releases](https://github.com/Uriei/EDPlanetBearing/releases)) [Calculate the heading you need to follow to reach an specific point giving its coordinates on a planet in Elite Dangerous.]

-## Windows applications
+## Applications Windows
 <code>Applications location "c:\Users\\%USERNAME%\AppData\Local\VoiceAttack\App"</code>
 - [NIRCMD](https://www.nirsoft.net/utils/nircmd.html) [NirCmd is a small command-line utility that allows you to do some useful tasks without displaying any user interface.]